Schools close in smog-enshrouded eastern China

 Residents in both cities took to China's popular Twitter-like Weibo site to describe desolate streets and the apocalyptic environment.
 "The sky is pale yellow and the air is full of a choking smell," one user wrote.

 The smog follows reports in October of pollution all but shutting down Harbin, one of northeastern China's largest cities.
-Visibility was reportedly reduced to 10 meters (33 feet).
+Visibility was reportedly reduced to 10 metres (33 feet).

 (Reporting by Shanghai Newsroom; Editing by Simon Cameron-Moore)